marmelab/react-admin/docs/FilterList.md

 ## `icon`

-When set, the `<FilterList icon>` prop appears at the left side of the filter label.
+When set, the `<FilterList icon>` prop appears on the left side of the filter label.

 {% raw %}
 ```jsx